 The figure in this box is the rate at which tax was withheld from 85% of the SSEB portion of tier 1 payments you received.
 If tax was withheld at more than one rate during the year, you will receive a separate Form RRB-1042S for each rate change during the year.
 The tax rate for most nonresident aliens is 30%.
-The figure "0%" or "15%" may appear in this box if you claimed a tax treaty exemption.
-Benefits received by residents of Canada, Egypt, Germany, Ireland, Israel, Italy, Japan, Romania, and the United Kingdom are exempt from U.S. tax.
-If you are a resident of Switzerland, your total benefit amount will be taxed at a 15% rate.
+The figure "0%" or "15%" may appear in this box if you claimed a tax treaty exemption by filling Form RRB-1001 with the RRB.
+For more information, see Nonresident aliens earlier under Are Any of Your Benefits Taxable.